DirtyHairy/r77-firmware-ng/README.md

   **IMPORTANT:** If there is a file called `sys` on your SD card, the firmware will delete it and create the directory in its place.

+# Branches and versions

+The `master` branch is where development for Stella 6 happens.
+If you want to build stable firmware for Stella 3.x, use the `stella-3.x` branch.

 # Setup

 ## Docker build environment